Biologist

 Work

-You could start your career as a laboratory technician and train as a biologist by working and doing a relevant qualification at the same time.
+You could start as a laboratory technician and train as a biologist by working and studying for a relevant qualification at the same time.

 More Information